KastnerRG/Read_the_docs/docs/project1.rst

 For each of the following questions you need to reference a design or multiple designs.
 The source code in your design should have all the necessary pragmas.

-* **Question 1 - Variable Bitwidths:** The bitwidth of the variables provides a tradeoff between precision, resource usage, and performance.
-It is possible to specify the exact size of each variable to the tools.
-Make sure that you do not affect the results, i.e., the output still matches the golden output.
+* **Question 1 - Variable Bitwidths:** It is possible to specify a very precise data type for each variable in your design.
+The number of different data types is extensive: floating point, integer, fixed point, all with varying bitwidths and options.
+The data type provides a tradeoff between accuracy, resource usage, and performance.

   Change the bitwidth of the variables inside the function.
 How does the bitwidth affect the performance?
-How many resources are used for the different data types?
+How does it affect the resource usage?
 What is the minimum data size that you can use without losing accuracy (i.e., your results still match the golden output)?

-* **Question 2 - Pipelining:** This increases the throughput at the cost of additional resources (registers).
-The resource usage and performance can be varied by changing the initiation interval (II).
+* **Question 2 - Pipelining:** Pipelining increases the throughput typically at the cost of additional resources.
+The initiation interval (II) is an important design parameter that changes the performance and resource usage.

   Explicitly set the loop initiation interval (II) starting at 1 and increasing in increments of 1 cycle.
 How does increasing the II affect the loop latency?
 What are the trends?
 At some point setting the II to a larger value does not make sense.
 What is that value in this example?
 How would you calculate that value for a general for loop?

-* **Question 3 - Removing Conditional Statements:** If/else statements and other conditionals limit the possible parallelism and often require additional resources.
-If the code can be rewritten to remove them, it can make the resulting design smaller and faster.
+* **Question 3 - Removing Conditional Statements:** If/else statements and other conditionals can limit the possible parallelism and often require additional resources.
+If the code can be rewritten to remove them, it can make the resulting design more efficient.

-  Compare designs with and without if/else condition.
+  Rewrite the code to remove any conditional statements.
+Compare the designs with and without if/else condition.
 Is there a difference in performance and/or resource utilization?
 Does the presence of the conditional branch have any effect when the design is pipelined?
 If so, how and why?

-* **Question 4 - Loop Partitioning:** Dividing the loop into two or more separate loops may allow for each of those loops to be executed in parallel.
+* **Question 4 - Loop Partitioning:** Dividing the loop into two or more separate loops may allow for each of those loops to be executed in parallel, enable loop level pipelining, or provide other benefits.
 This may increase the performance and the resource usage.

+  Is there an opportunity for loop partitioning in FIR filters?
 Compare your hardware designs before and after loop partitioning.
 What is the difference in performance?
 How do the number of resources change?
 Why?

 * **Question 5 - Memory Partitioning:** The storage of the arrays in memory plays an important role in area and performance.
-On one hand, you could put an array entirely in one memory.
-And this memory can have a different number of ports (e.g., one or two ports for FPGA block RAM).
+On one hand, you could put an array entirely in one memory (e.g., BRAM).
+But this limits the number of read and write accesses per cycle.
 Or you can divide the array into two or more memories to increase the number of ports.
-Or you could instantiate each of the variables as its own register, which allows simultaneous access to all of the variables at every clock cycle, but has high resource usage.
+Or you could instantiate each of the variables as its own register, which allows simultaneous access to all of the variables at every clock cycle.

   Compare the memory partitioning parameters: block, cyclic, and complete.
 What is the difference in performance and resource usage (particularly with respect to BRAMs and FFs)?
 Which one gives the best performance?
 Why?

-* **Question 6 - Best Design:** Combine any number of the above optimizations in order to get your best architecture.
+* **Question 6 - Best Design:** Combine any number of optimizations to get your best architecture.
 In what way is it the best?
 What optimizations did you use to obtain this result?
 It is possible to create a design that outputs a result every cycle, i.e., get one sample per cycle, so a throughput of 100 MHz (assuming a 10 ns clock).
 A design with high throughput will likely take a lot of resources.
 A design that has small resource usage likely will have lower performance, but that could still be the best depending the application goals.

 It is possible that some optimizations may not have a big (or any effect).
 Some optimizations may only work when you use them in combination with others.
 This is what makes the design space exploration process difficult.

-7) Demo on PYNQ (WES only)
+7) PYNQ Demo
 ---------------

 Following are steps to implement your FIR11 HLS design on the PYNQ board.
 You will provide the input data (chirp signal) from the Notebook, and get the output from the PL on PYNQ.
 To do that, you must write a *host_fir.ipynb* program.